v0ss3n/midimadness/_posts/2024-10-22-software-setup.md

 ---

 ## Setting up the Arduino IDE

 In these examples we're using a [Seeed Studio XIAO ESP32S3](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/).
-Their wiki is a great place to get started and acquainted with all of the possibilities this tiny development board has to offer.
-But first, we need to install some drivers.
+Their wiki is a great place to get started with all of the possibilities this tiny development board has to offer.

+We have just build our DIY KIT, now let's program it!

+## Step by Step Software Setup

+### Step 1: Installing Drivers
+Because we are using the XIAO EXP32S3, we need to install some additional drivers so that our computer can understand the microcontroller, and vice versa.

 For both Mac and Windows, you can get them [here](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads) (CP210x VCP Mac OSX Driver or CP210x Windows Drivers).
 For Mac, it can also work to just follow the steps below and then upload something to your ESP32 for the first time; there should be a prompt to install some drivers at some point.

 ![](https://files.seeedstudio.com/wiki/SeeedStudio-XIAO-ESP32S3/img/2.jpg)

-For a quick start, follow these steps in the Arduino IDE (assuming you have it installed already; if not, download the latest stable version and launch it):
+### Step 2: Installing the Arduino IDE

+We need to install the Arduino IDE Software.
+The IDE let's us code and upload this to the micrcocontroller.

+Download the latest version of the Arduino IDE here: <https://www.arduino.cc/en/software>
+For Mac or Windows.

+### Downloading the Drivers from the Arduino IDE

 1. Navigate to ```File > Preferences```, and paste this URL in the 'Additional Boards Manager URLs': <https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json>
 2. Now, navigate to ```Tools > Board > Boards Manager...```, type the keyword "esp32" in the search box, download the latest version by Espressif Systems and install it.